bwsw/sj-platform/SJDocs/source/Tutorial.rst

 This tutorial is aimed to present SJ-Platform and give a quick start for a user to see the platform at work.

 The demo projects presented below are example tasks introduced to demonstrate how to run user's first SJ module.
 A step-by-step guidance will help to deploy the system in a local mode (minimesos) or at a cluster (Mesos) and to implement SJ-Platform to a real-life task.

-Through an example task, a user will get to know the system structure, its key components and general concepts of the platform workflow.
+A user will get to know the system structure, its key components and general concepts of the platform workflow.

 SJ-Platform Overview